Kinsey, Alabama

 Kinsey is a town in Houston County, Alabama, United States.
 It was initially located and incorporated in Henry County in February 1893.
 In 1903, it was redrawn into newly created Houston County and was later reincorporated in August 1957.
 It is part of the Dothan, Alabama Metropolitan Statistical Area.
-At the 2010 census the population was 2,198, up from 1,796 in 2000.
+As of the 2020 census, Kinsey had a population of 2,203.

 History

 Kinsey was named for an early postmaster, Eliza Kinsey.

 Geography

-Kinsey is located in northern Houston County at (31.291688, -85.345487).
+Kinsey is located in northern Houston County.
 It is bordered to the south and west by the city of Dothan, to the southeast by the town of Webb, and to the north by the city of Headland in Henry County.

 U.S. Route 431 passes through the western part of Kinsey, leading north 21 mi to Abbeville and southwest 7 mi to Dothan.

 According to the U.S. Census Bureau, Kinsey has a total area of 31.3 km2, all land.